spu-bigdataanalytics-193/assignment5/README.md

 ### 3. Tasks

 From following tasks, you need to do **at least 8** of them to get the full points in both ways, by writing SQL queries and by using pyspark.sql.DataFrame functions.
+You **must show the result**  of your task by showing first few rows of your dataset, if not the rows, similarly, the aggreated result from your code.

 - Select first 10 rows of dataset.
 - Show the schema of of the dataset.